Skip to main content

 Objective 4.3.4: Create spatial frameworks that are resilient to coastal hazards

-The Escarpment Boardwalk allows for low-impact active transport, and passive recreational use.
-It establishes a functional spatial framework that gives the community access they would not otherwise have.
+The boardwalk allows for low-impact active transport and passive recreational use.
+It provides the community with access to a well-designed and functional space they would not otherwise have.

 Objective 4.3.5: If the proposal will locate structures in areas affected by coastal and other natural hazards, ensure that they can be adapted, relocated and transformed

-As the boardwalk is a foreshore access path that gives people access to a flood-prone river, it would be difficult for council to locate it away from natural hazard areas.
-The boardwalk has been designed to withstand high-velocity floodwaters, using pre-cast concrete panels.
+The boardwalk is a foreshore path that gives people access to a flood-prone river.
+It would be difficult for council to locate it away from natural hazard areas.
+The boardwalk has been designed to withstand high-velocity floodwaters using pre-cast concrete panels.